 I am an altar server at a TLM since last month.
 I read in a liturgical manual written by a priest of the FSSP that when the server handles the cruets to the priest, he should kiss them before and after receiving them back.
 So I began doing it.
 But recently I read that this is a pre-1962 practice.
 So should it be done?

-After consulting Trimeloni, which is reprint pertaining to the 1962 edition of the Missale Romanum, I confirmed (not that I needed to) that the server kisses things when giving them to and receiving them from the priest.
+After consulting Trimeloni, [US HERE – UK HERE] which is a reprint pertaining to the 1962 edition of the Missale Romanum, I confirmed (not that I needed to) that the server kisses things when giving them to and receiving them from the priest.

 (p.
 421 – #445.5) At the beginning of Mass the server kisses the hand and then the biretta.
 (The he goes and puts the Missale on the stand, etc.)